SURREAL FASHION BY MISS ANIELA

 Dreamy characters bask in opulent worlds from the sublime to the bizarre.
 Zoo animals peer from French chateaus, a yellow tulle dress explodes into the canaries of Jean Baptiste Greuze, and painted ships of an English stately home dance upon the waves of a model's cascading skirts.

-Natalie has been working on the collection for 7+ years, shooting extensively on location worldwide.
+Natalie has been working on the collection for over seven years, shooting extensively on location worldwide.
 The result is a visual feast crossing centuries of art history.

 Join the newsletter to be contacted when the Surreal Fashion book becomes available.